A squared smoothing Newton method for semidefinite programming: Introduction

-Being studied for decades, {augmented Lagrangian methods (ALMs) have been} shown to be very suitable for solving large-scale optimization problems (including SDPs) efficiently and accurately.
+Being studied for decades, augmented Lagrangian methods (ALMs) have been shown to be suitable for solving large-scale optimization problems (including SDPs) efficiently and accurately.
 Many efficient algorithms based on the ALM have been proposed.
-For example, Jarre and Rendl \cite{jarre2008augmented} developed an augmented primal-dual method.
-Later, Malick et al. \cite{malick2009regularization} proposed a Moreau-Yosida regularization method for the primal SDP \eqref{eq-sdp-p}.
-Both methods perform reasonably well on some SDPs with a relatively large number of linear constraints.
-Zhao et al. \cite{zhao2010newton} {developed} a dual-based ALM (i.e. the ALM is applied to the dual problem \eqref{eq-sdp-d}) whose {design principle is} fundamentally different from the one in \cite{malick2009regularization} by {relying on} the deep connection between the primal proximal point algorithm and the dual-based ALM \cite{rockafellar1976augmented,rockafellar1976monotone}, {and the highly efficient semi-smooth Newton method \cite{qi1993nonsmooth}}.
+For example, \cite{jarre2008augmented} developed an augmented primal-dual method.
+Later, \cite{malick2009regularization} proposed a Moreau-Yosida regularization method for the primal SDP \eqref{eq-sdp-p}.
+Both methods perform reasonably well on some SDPs with a relatively large number of linear constraints. \cite{zhao2010newton} {developed} a dual-based ALM (i.e. the ALM is applied to the dual problem \eqref{eq-sdp-d}) whose {design principle is} fundamentally different from the one in \cite{malick2009regularization} by {relying on} the deep connection between the primal proximal point algorithm and the dual-based ALM \cite{rockafellar1976augmented,rockafellar1976monotone}, {and the highly efficient semi-smooth Newton method \cite{qi1993nonsmooth}}.
 The solver developed in \cite{zhao2010newton} has shown very promising practical performance for a large {collection} of SDPs compared with existing ones.
 Moreover, practical experience shows that when a good initial point is available, the performance of the algorithm can be further improved.
-This has motivated the same group of researchers to develop a hybrid framework, namely {\tt {\tt SDPNAL+}} \cite{yang2015sdpnal}, which combines the dual-based ALM \cite{zhao2010newton} and the ADMM method \cite{sun2015convergent} with some majorization techniques. {\tt {\tt SDPNAL+}} has demonstrated excellent numerical performance and it can handle additional polyhedral constraints.
+This has motivated the same group of researchers to develop a hybrid framework, namely {\tt SDPNAL+} \cite{yang2015sdpnal}, which combines the dual-based ALM \cite{zhao2010newton} and the ADMM method \cite{sun2015convergent} with some majorization techniques. {\tt SDPNAL+} has demonstrated excellent numerical performance, particularly when solving SDPs with large number of constraints (say more than 20,000), and it can handle additional polyhedral constraints.
 Lastly, we mention another popular ALM-based approach for solving low-rank SDPs, namely, the Burer-Monteiro (BM) method \cite{burer2003nonlinear}.
 The key ingredient of the BM method is to replace the essential constraint $X\in \S_+^n$ with the low-rank factorization $X = RR^T$ {which reformulates \eqref{eq-sdp-p} as a nonconvex optimization problem in $ \R^{n\times r} $, where $ r $ is a prior bound on the rank of an optimal solution}.
-Many important works {on} the connection between the factorized problem and the primal SDP \eqref{eq-sdp-p} have also been published; see for instance {\cite{boumal2016non, burer2005local, pataki1998rank}}. {However, choosing} a suitable $ r $ to balance a conservative (large) and an aggressive (small) choice is a delicate task as the former will lead to higher computational cost per iteration while the latter may lead to convergence failure.
-As a consequence, the practical performance of the BM method is {sensitive} to the choice of $ r $.
+Following the same research theme of \cite{burer2003nonlinear}, recent works \cite{wang2023decomposition, wang2023solving} demonstrate that one can expect more promising practical performance for solving low-rank SDPs via incorporating the matrix factorization technique with manifold optimization.
+Moreover, many important works on the connection between the factorized problem and the primal SDP \eqref{eq-sdp-p} have also been published; see for instance \cite{boumal2016non, burer2005local, pataki1998rank}.
+However, choosing a suitable $ r $ to balance a conservative (large) and an aggressive (small) choice is a delicate task as the former will lead to higher computational cost per iteration while the latter may lead to convergence failure.
+As a consequence, the practical performance of the BM method is sensitive to the choice of $ r $.